LiorZ/hdac8_thesis/thesis.rst

 ````````````````````

 	We used 2 statistical tests - Kolmogorov Smirnov and Spearman's non parametric correlation, to evaluate the ability of parameter set of a simulation to differentiate between binders and non-binders.
-	Simulation 18(a) that threaded each sequence on the original peptide found in 2v5w has a p-value of :raw-math:`$ 2.78 \times 10^{-8} $` with a cutoff of 0.35, using the interface scoring scheme - much more significant than the other scoring schemes.
+	Simulation 18(a) that threaded each sequence on the original peptide found in 2v5w has a p-value of :raw-math:`$ 2.78 \times 10^{-8} $` for KS with a cutoff of 0.35, using the interface scoring scheme - much more significant than the other scoring schemes.
 However, in terms of correlation, Simulations 14(a) and 16(a) achieved the best correlation with experimental activity on the training set, 0.0005, 0.0002 respectively, using the interface scoring scheme.

+	Since we're evaluating our hypothesis with more than one method, a Bonferroni correction must be applied.
+The Bonferroni correction is an adjustment made to P values when several dependent or independent statistical tests are being performed simultaneously on a single data set.
+Put simply, the probability of identifying at least one significant result due to chance increases as more hypotheses are tested.
+The idea that behind it is that if an experimenter is testing :raw-math:`$n$`  dependent or independent hypotheses on a set of data, the probability of type I error is offset by testing each hypothesis at a statistical significance level :raw-math:`$ 1/n $` times what it would be if only one hypothesis were tested.
+And so, to get the corrected p-value, we must multiply it by the number of tests - :raw-math:`$n$`.
+	Since we used 2 different tests, we multiply the p-value by 2.
+So, for simulation #18 - we'll get :raw-math:`$ 5.56 \times 10^{-8} $` for KS with a cutoff of 0.35, which is still a significant result.

 .. table:: Scoring of training set simulations.
-The numbering is based on the calibration runs (see Table 6 above).
+The numbering is based on the calibration runs (see Table 11 above).
 	:class: borderless

 	+-------------------------------------------------------------------------------------------------------------------------------------+